 The information in this article is not comprehensive, is shared only for education purposes and does not constitute legal advice.
 If you are dealing with a divorce or child custody case possibly involving mental health issues, we highly recommend you contact an attorney immediately to help you navigate this complex issue.

 Sandy Ambrose has 30 years experience handling family law matters.
-Ambrose Family Law welcomes the opportunity to discuss the particulars of your case.
+Sandra K. Ambrose welcomes the opportunity to discuss the particulars of your case.
 Please contact our office today to schedule a confidential appointment.